Contact Form

 For more information on what children’s centres offer and to find your nearest children centre visit (insert link www.ealingfamiliesdirectory.org.uk.)
 If you have any difficulties contacting a children's centre directly, you can call the Family Information Service on 020 8825 5588 (Mon-Fri, 9am to 1pm), or email children@ealing.gov.uk

-Introducing solid foods to your baby can be an exciting but also a daunting time.
+Introducing solid foods to your baby can be an exciting but also daunting time.
 Your health visiting team is available to help you with advice and discuss any concerns you may have.

 For health reasons, we recommend that babies are fed solely on breast milk or infant formula for the first six months.